udaan-iitt/editions/2024_Winter/victoria-mint.md

 Upon venturing close to the nebula at the centre of the galaxy, one encounters the Frontier Liberation Front (or FLF).
 The Frontier is a region of space that remained independent from the Empire before the fracturing, and their government seems to offer tacit support to the FLF to wage asymmetric war against the Dvaered (who have designs on the frontier and would have conquered it a long time back had the squabbling warlords making up their military actually had the discipline to train their guns on a common target rather than each other).

 Any hope of politely minding one's business while the FLF and the Dvaered duke it out was dashed, as I was forced to pick a side pretty soon.
-Naturally, I chose the Dvaered, since it was clear to me which way the galactic winds were blowing.
+Naturally, I chose the Dvaered since it was clear to me which way the galactic winds were blowing.
 Thankfully, my refusal to fall in with the FLF did not jeopardize my status with the Frontier governments that backed them, so I was allowed free passage through their space.

 Beyond the Frontier lies House Sirius, which was established by an individual named Sirichana, who led people to safety during the Faction Wars before the establishment of the Empire.
 By the time the Empire had stabilized itself, the followers of Sirichana controlled enough planets that the Emperor did not want to start a war to bring them back into the fold.
 Thus, a compromise was made - Sirichana would be recognized as the leader of House Sirius.